 The CGH Acquisition was accounted for as a business combination where the Issuer was the acquirer.
-Due to the complexity of measurement and high number of individual items of the gas distribution network and related assets acquired in the business combination the fair values of property, plant and equipment and the goodwill resulting from the acquisition have been determined only provisionally.
+Due to the complexity of measurement and high number of individual items of the gas distribution network and related assets acquired in the business combination the fair values of property, plant and equipment and the goodwill resulting from the acquisition had been determined only provisionally as at 31 December 2019.
 The application of acquisition accounting and the fact that the CGH Acquisition occurred three months before the end of the accounting period significantly affected the Issuer's consolidated results and the comparability between the CGH Group's Financial Statement and the Issuer's Financial Statement.
-Accordingly, the Issuer's Financial Statements are materially different from the CGH Group Financial Statements.
+Accordingly, the Issuer's 2019 Financial Statements are materially different from the CGH Group's Financial Statements.